 How to Select a Deposition Interpreter for Your Civil Deposition

-Selecting the right legal deposition interpreter is a process.
+Selecting the right legal deposition interpreter for international litigation, or for domestic civil litigation is a process.
 Generally speaking, the party who schedules (or “notices”) a deposition will be the one to select the deposition interpreter.
 Therefore, the onus is on the examining attorney to select an appropriate, qualified and, when possible, certified interpreter who will enable the deposition to proceed as smoothly and as orderly as possible and whose deposition interpreting will produce the most accurate deposition transcript possible.

 The first step in selecting a court interpreter for a deposition is to carefully-and accurately-determine the foreign language spoken by the deponent, including the proper dialect of the particular language (if any).
 Failing to determine the correct foreign language and dialect can be a source of immense embarrassment and wasted expense for lawyers.
 Consider, for example, the following hypothetical: